 Zercher Squats

 Zercher squats are a brutal squat variation that crushes the upper back and legs.
-By holding the barbell in the crook of your elbow, your rhomboids & traps will have to work incredibly hard, making this a great exercise to use for athletes having difficulty keeping their thoracic spine extended during front squats!
-This rounding over of the spine results in lots of missed lifts in athletes, as you see in the picture to the right.
+By holding the barbell in the crook of your elbow, your rhomboids & traps will have to work incredibly hard, making this a great exercise for athletes with difficulty keeping their thoracic spine extended during front squats!
+As you see in the below picture, this rounding over of the spine results in lots of missed lifts in athletes.

 Hanging Band Squats

-Many athletes have a very difficult time coordinating shoulder and core strength to perform a proper heavy overhead squat.
+Many athletes have difficulty coordinating shoulder and core strength to perform a proper heavy overhead squat.
 For these athletes, making the exercise harder by hanging weights from resistance bands will quickly improve their form.
-The hanging weights are incredibly unforgiving, and will quickly show an athlete when they get out of position.
+The hanging weights are incredibly unforgiving and will quickly show an athlete when they get out of position.
 So after just a few reps, many athletes will rapidly figure out their sweet spot when they are most stable.

 HBT Overhead Squats using a fantastic product called The Yoak available at https://theyoak.com/thebarbellphysio